darkcom109/Webify.ai-v2/README.md

-﻿# 🕸️ Webify v2
+﻿# 🕸️ Webify.ai-v2

 A fast **AI-powered website generator** for smaller, clean websites, built with Flask + OpenAI's Responses API.
-Webify v2 is the successor to **Webify.ai v1** — rebuilt from the ground up to be faster, cleaner, and far more polished.
+Webify.ai-v2 is the successor to **Webify.ai-v1** — rebuilt from the ground up to be faster, cleaner, and far more polished.
 Think of it as a **v0 / Lovable-inspired site builder** that turns your ideas into a quick prototype

 ---